zavolanlab/mirflowz/README.md

 A final filter is made to further increase the classification accuracy and reduce the amount of multimappers.
-Given that isomiRs are known to present more mismatches than InDels when compared to the canonical sequence they come from, when addressing the multiple genomic locations a read has been mapped to, the alignments with fewer InDels are kept.
-Note that some multimappers might still be present if the number of InDels and mismatches is the same across alignments.
+Given that isomiRs are known to present more InDels than mismatches when compared to the canonical sequence they come from, when addressing the multiple genomic locations a read has been mapped to, the alignments with most InDels are kept.
+Note that some multimappers might still be present if the number of InDels is the same across alignments.

 ### Quantify module